IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cloud-pak.md

   # Set to false if you don't want to install (or remove) AKHQ
   akhq_enabled: true

-  # Set to false if you don't want to install (or remove) Mongo Express
-  mongo_express_enabled: true

   # Set to false if you don't want to install (or remove) phpLDAPAdmin
   phpldapadmin_enabled: true